 - Chronic CNS infection

 To confirm/establish the diagnosis, CENTOGENE offers the following tests:

-- Dementia NGS Panel Plus which includes full gene sequencing of the genes APOE, APP, CHMP2B, CSF1R, FUS, GRN, MAPT, PRNP, PSEN1, PSEN2, SORL1, TARDBP, TREM2, UBE3A, VCP and repeat expansion analysis of the genes C9orf72 and PRNP
+- Dementia NGS Panel Plus which includes sequencing of the genes APOE, APP, CHMP2B, CSF1R, FUS, GRN, MAPT, PRNP, PSEN1, PSEN2, SORL1, TARDBP, TREM2, UBE3A, VCP and repeat expansion analysis of the genes C9orf72 and PRNP

 - Individuals with a positive family history of dementia

 - Individuals with most common symptoms of dementia (regardless of family history)